AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 server called :samp:`target_ppc`, set the :guilabel:`Protocol` to :command:`wtx` and the :guilabel:`Program host` to :command:`target_ppc`.

-GPS waits for a certain amount of time when trying to connect to a
+GNAT Studio waits for a certain amount of time when trying to connect to a
-target: if GDB does not asnwer during this time period, GPS interupts the current debugger command and assumes that we failed to connect to the target.
+target: if GDB does not asnwer during this time period, GNAT Studio interupts the current debugger command and assumes that we failed to connect to the target.
 You can set this time period with the :menuselection:`Debugger --> Connection timeout` preference.

 To load a new module on the target, select the